Pan Am Flight 202: Search and discovery

-Brazilian Air Force, USAF, and US Navy aircraft searched the jungle, while Brazilian Navy ships searched the coastal areas off northern South America.
-The wreckage was not found until May 1, when a Pan Am Curtiss Commando freighter reported finding it in Caraja Indian territory 281 nmi southwest of Carolina.
+Brazilian Air Force, United States Air Force, and United States Navy aircraft searched the jungle, while Brazilian Navy ships searched the coastal areas off northern South America.
+The wreckage was not found until May 1, when a Pan American Curtiss Commando freighter reported finding it in Caraja Indian territory 281 nmi southwest of Carolina.

-"The burned, broken wreckage of the Pan American Stratocruiser that vanished Monday night was found in northern Brazil today."
-There was no evidence that any of the 50 persons on board, including 19 Americans, lived through the crash.
+"The burned, broken wreckage of the Pan American Stratocruiser that vanished Monday night was found in northern Brazil today," reported The New York Times in its May 2, 1952, issue.
+There was no evidence that any of the 50 people on board, including 19 Americans, lived through the crash.
 An air hunt over 320000 sqmi of jungle, river basins and plateau land finally located the ruins in the Indian country between the cities of Barreiras and Carolina.

-Airline officials said the find had been made by a C-46 Pan American cargo plane piloted by Capt.
-Jim Kowing of Miami.
+According to airline officials, Capt.
+Jim Kowing of Miami piloted a C-46 Pan American cargo plane that made the discovery.
 The scene is about 250 mi southwest of Carolina, a Tocantins River town 1100 mi north-northwest of Rio de Janeiro.
 The double-decked Stratocruiser was reported to have broken in two; its charred wreckage was scattered on both sides of a 1500 ft hill.

 Pan American officials said a Panair do Brasil airliner circled the scene of the crash; its pilot reported extensive evidence of fire and said he saw two of the big plane's engines lying 1600 ft apart in the hilly, heavily wooded area.
-A Pan American passenger plane was converted to carry a seven-man rescue unit, headed by Maj.
-Richard Olney of the United States Air Force base at San Juan, Puerto Rico, and Maj.
-Oliver Seaman, an Air Force flight surgeon.
+Maj.
+Richard Olney of the US Air Force base in San Juan, Puerto Rico, and Maj.
+Oliver Seaman, an Air Force flight surgeon, oversaw the conversion of a Pan American passenger plane to carry a seven-person rescue team.

 Pan American's office at Miami reported that, after circling the scene for four hours, the rescue plane returned to its base at Para without dropping the rescue team.
 It said they did not jump because there were no signs of survivors.